perk-bevis/weather-api/README.md

 * `index.html` :
 This is the main file that contains the html code for the Weather-api.
 * `style.css` :
+This file contains the styling for the weather-api.
 * `main.js` :